-Salary is not often discussed openly by us Brits, although speaking to colleagues about it is legal.
-So, it’s unsurprising that many are unaware of the average salary in the UK.
-To bring that information out in the open, we at Moneyfarm have done an exercise to increase awareness nationally, investigating by region, age, education group, and more.
+Asking what salary someone is getting is not a question often discussed openly by us Brits, even though speaking to colleagues about it is perfectly legal.
+So, it’s not surprising that many are unaware of the average salary in the UK.
+To bring that information out in the open, we at Moneyfarm have done an exercise to increase national awareness in terms of the average monthly salary and average disposable income in the UK, investigating by region, age, education group, and more.

-According to the ONS (Office for National Statistics), the average wage in the UK for regular pay in November 2022, was £586 per week, or £30,472 per annum.
+According to the ONS , the average wage in the UK for regular pay in November 2022, was £586 per week, or £30,472 per annum.
 The average wage in terms of total pay was £629 per week or £32,708 per annum.
 Total pay includes bonuses.

-In the UK, regular salaries from employment have steadily increased, and as of March 2024, the average UK salary 2024 in terms of average weekly earnings (AWE) as regards total earnings was estimated to be £682 (£35,464 per annum) and £637 (£33,124 per annum) for regular earnings.
+Regular salaries from employment have steadily increased, and as of March 2024, the average UK salary in terms of average weekly earnings (AWE) as regards total earnings was estimated to be £682 (£35,464 per annum) and £637 (£33,124 per annum) for regular earnings.

 The factors affecting average salary

-When answering the question, what is the average UK salary? – several factors need to be considered.
+When answering the question, “What is the national average salary in the UK?several factors need to be considered.
 They include:

 Each of these factors is discussed individually below.